 allocate the employee to the 6.5% band, on the basis that this is the average contribution rate for Scheme members, and subsequently review the band allocation at an appropriate time (see section 10).

 The advantage of option (a) is that it results in a contribution rate that the employer deems reasonable based on the number of hours the employer expects the employee to work.
-It could result in a higher or lower contribution rate than the actual hours eventually worked might have warranted.
+It could result in a higher or lower contribution rate than the member would have paid based on the actual hours worked.
 This could result in an appeal by the employee against the band to which they have been allocated.
 If the employee works more hours than expected, this could result in a ‘loss’ to the pension fund which would become a cost to the employer.
 The employer could reallocate to the correct band following a successful appeal.
 The employer could undertake a review of the contribution banding from time to time (see section 10) regardless of whether there had been an appeal.

 The advantage of option (b) is that it is less likely to lead to an appeal by the employee against the band to which they have been allocated.
 The employer can review the band allocation at a later date and reallocate to a new band, as appropriate (see section 10).
-The disadvantage of option (b) is that for a period it can result in a lesser contribution being collected from an employee’s pay than the actual hours worked might have warranted.
+The disadvantage of option (b) is that for a period it can result in a lesser contribution being collected from an employee’s pay than the member would have paid based on the actual hours worked.
 However, the size of this ‘loss’ to the pension fund, which would become a cost to the employer, can be controlled by the employer undertaking a periodic review of the contribution banding (see section 10).
 There is nothing in the 2014 Scheme regulations that stops an employer retrospectively changing the contribution banding and recovering the underpaid contributions from the employee’s pay.
 This might lead to complaints and / or appeals from disgruntled employees.

 The advantage of option (c) is that it delivers the expected average contribution rate for Scheme members on which the L G P S has been costed.
 The disadvantage is that it is more likely to lead to an appeal if the member believes their pay falls within a lower band.
 The employer could retrospectively amend the band allocation following the appeal determination if it turns out that the employee should have been placed in a lower band.
-Placing the member in the 6.5% band could result in a lesser contribution being collected from an employee’s pay for a time than is warranted by the actual hours worked (if the employee’s pay turns out to fall within a higher band).
+Placing the member in the 6.5% band could result in a lesser contribution being collected from an employee’s pay for a time than the member would have paid based on the actual hours worked (if the employee’s pay turns out to fall within a higher band).
 The employer could undertake a review of the contribution banding from time to time (see section 10) regardless of whether there had been an appeal.

 Informing employees about their contribution rate